The Long Run

 Fifteen years prior, Elisabet had no idea how a string of successes might lead her towards becoming Iceland's most recognized ultra-runner.

-Elisabet’s interest for running started at a young age, where a 2 km running test in her high school gym class drove her to setting herself her first running goal.
+Elisabet’s interest for running started at a young age, where a 2 km running test in her high school gym class drove her to set herself her first running goal.
 She was quickly drawn to the appeal of running and at the age of 20, she crossed her first marathon off the list.
 Creating new challenges for herself had now become a hobby.

 In 2009, running started becoming more than just a hobby.
 Elisabet had signed up for the Icelandic Laugavegur Ultra-marathon and was finally receiving her first mentoring and guidance in running.
 This was the turning point for the achievements to come.

-“For the first time I had signed myself up in a running group, so for the first time I was running with other runners and finally exercising under the guidance of a mentor.
+“For the first time I had signed myself up in a running group, so for the first time, I was running with other runners and finally exercising under the guidance of a mentor.
 This really set things up in a different light for me and consequently, things really started to happen.
 You can pretty much say, that I haven’t stopped running since 2009.”

 Read about Elisabet's tips for winter running here.